der-mur/zynq-cpp-sandbox/README.md

 ![Zynq-7000 Timers](assets/images/zynq_timers.png)
 </br></br>

-It turns out that these timers are almost identical, with the WDT simply having an extra couple of registers:
+It turns out that these timers are almost identical- the WDT simply has an extra couple of registers:

 ![Scutimer/WDT registers](assets/images/scutimer_wdt_registers.png)
 </br></br>